xiangao/reproducible-research/content/07-clear-code/index.md

   Write clearly, and re-write for greater clarity.

-  Break things down into small, re-usable functions, written in a general way, but not {\nhilit too} general.
+  Break things down into small, re-usable functions, written in a general way, but not {\nhilit too general.
 You want to actually solve a particular problem.

   Step 1: stop and think.